E-commerce

 Add user research to your CRO

-What qualitative data reveals
+What qualitative reveals

 • Real objections: price, trust, compatibility, delivery, return policy, lack of information.